ksstormnet/cme-cpt-and-taxonomy/docs/architecture/OVERVIEW.md

 ### Custom Template Integration

-For custom templates, use the dedicated functions:
+For custom templates, developers will be able to use dedicated functions (planned):

 ```php
 // Get persona-specific content for an entity